gigaquads/ravel/docs/interface-layer/index.md

 - [Middleware](#./middleware.md)

 ---
-At some point, every application needs a user interface or API.
-To this end, Pybiz provides a high-level interface abstraction layer that insulate application code from change, making it possible to reuse a single Python function as an endpoint or callback in a plurality of API's and user interface libraries simultaneously.
+At some point, every application needs an API or user interface.
+To this end, Pybiz provides a high-level interface abstraction that insulates business logic and makes it possible to share the same Python function as an endpoint or callback in a range of different API's and user interfaces simultaneously.

-Let's look at an example of one such function.
-It is incorporated in three different types of applications simultaneously through a stack of decorators.
+Let's look at an example of a function registered with three distinct interface abstractions.

 ```python
 @cli()